rday45/flask-web-server/README.md

 	"characters": []
 }
 ```
-if unsuccessful, for example, if a field is missing, you will receive an error message:
+If unsuccessful, for example, if a field is missing, you will receive an error message:

 ```JSON
 {